-# Using Toluca data (CH01TA01.DAT), this sample program shows how to calculate the LSE,
+# Using Toluca data (CH01TA01.DAT), this sample program shows how to

 # fitted value, R-squares, adjutsed R-squares directly from matrix operations.